 Even if the status on your printer shows that there is still toner left in your cartridge, replace the toner cartridge and test how your prints come out once replaced.
-If this does not solve the issue schedule a service call with us a Printer Repair Now and we will have a tech out to you within 4 hours.
+If this does not solve the issue schedule a service call with us at Printer Repair Service and we will have a tech out to you within 4 hours.

 You can absolutely use aftermarket and re-manufactured toner cartridges, and original manufacturers like HP, Lexmark, Dell etc., cannot by law void your warranty.

 It is true that using a poor quality toner cartridge can cause damage to your printer.
 Excess toner leaking into a machine can cause damage to its internal parts such as the fuser and transfer belt.
 However there are many good quality aftermarket or re-manufactured toner cartridges out on the market and one of the best is one that Printer Repair Now offers.
 It is made by an ISO Certified manufacturer to original manufacturer’s specifications but does not impose any trade infringements.